Inside the race to (finally) bring pinball into the internet era

 “During that process, you learn everything about pinball machines, and how they work, and how they function—electronically, mechanically, the construction of them,” Adelson says.
 “In that process, it opened my eyes—and opened my son’s eyes as well—to some of the things we could do.
 And I went back to Brian and Ron, and I said, ‘Hey, I think there’s a way.'”

-The project, now called Scorbit, involves both custom hardware and software, and Adelson expects a public launch within six to 12 months.
+The project, now called Scorbit, involves both custom hardware and software, and Adelson, who co-founded the company with O’Neill and Richards, expects a public launch within six to 12 months.
 But his startup isn’t alone in trying to bring pinball machines online.
 The venerable pinball maker Stern, which now produces 90% of the world’s machines, is working on its own connectivity system for release later this year, threatening to make Scorbit redundant for the vast majority of newer games.

 However Scorbit’s and Stern’s plans pan out, the race is now on to bring pinball—a defiantly offline hobby for decades—into the internet age.